acarbone/AssetsMinify/readme.txt

 === AssetsMinify ===
 Contributors: ale.carbo
 Donate link:
-Tags: assets, minify, css, js, less, sass, compass Requires at least: 3.3
+Tags: assets, minify, css, js, less, sass, compass, coffeescript Requires at least: 3.3
 Tested up to: 3.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 1.2.0
+Stable tag: 1.2.1

 Use Compass, SASS, LESS and CoffeeScript (NEW) to develop your themes and minify your stylesheets and JavaScript simply by installing AssetsMinify.